Jump to topic

 What is Alcohol Flush Reaction?

-Alcohol flush reaction refers to a bodily response to drinking alcohol characterized by, most notably, the red flushing of the face and skin.
-When someone consumes alcoholic beverages, their face and other parts of their body may turn red.
+Alcohol flush reaction, or alcohol flush syndrome, refers to a bodily response to drinking alcohol characterized by the red flushing of the face and skin.
+It a primary indicator of alcohol intolerance.

 This is a natural process that your body does — or should do — on its own.
-Unfortunately, not everyone’s bodies can do this, or at least to do it well.
-Alcohol flush occurs when someone’s body has trouble metabolizing the Acetaldehyde compound.
-Therefore, the Acetaldehyde accumulates in the blood.
-The result is typically a red flushed face.
+Unfortunately, not everyone’s bodies can do this efficiently.

 How Common is Alcohol Intolerance?